AMTLS-LY/LOOM-AD/README.md

 This project is released under the [MIT License](LICENSE).

 #### References
-See the "References" section of the paper "CVTC-M: Multimodal Model for Alzheimer’s Early Diagnosis with Interaction Mechanism Insights" for details.
+See the "References" section of the paper "LOOM-AD: Multimodal Model for Alzheimer’s Early Diagnosis with Interaction Mechanism Insights" for details.